Parent Handbook

 One of the videos has been featured in Frayme’s Great Big Stories virtual gallery.
 CCSA was one of ten organizations chosen by Frayme to capture and tell stories of youth and caregiver equity, while including the creation, design and refinement of youth mental heath and substance use programs and services.

-In collaboration with community partners Foundry Kelowna and Foundry Vancouver-Granville ,“Step-by-Step: A Youth-Informed Guide to Opioid Agonist Treatment” is a short, lived-experience video series about a young person’s everyday experience with opioid agonist treatment (OAT) as part of a treatment program.
+In collaboration with community partners Foundry Kelowna and Foundry Vancouver-Granville ,“Step-by-Step: A Youth-Informed Guide to Opioid Agonist Treatment” is a short, lived-experience video series.
+It focuses on a young person’s everyday experience with opioid agonist treatment (OAT) as part of a treatment program.
 The videos hope to demystify and destigmatize OAT by providing authentic and relatable information for those seeking treatment for opioid use and to increase confidence for youth considering or starting OAT.

 The series features four episodes: